-[8] Numerical simulations have been carried out in order to explain the formation of SW by turbidity currents.
-The models can be divided into two categories: depth-averaged models, and depth-dependant models.
+Numerical simulations have been carried out in order to explain the formation of SW by turbidity currents.
+The models can be divided into two categories: depthaveraged models, and depth-dependant models.
 The Navier-Stokes depth-averaged models perform 1D simulations of turbidity currents flowing downslope over an erodible bed.
-Preexisting topography, such as surface roughness or a break in slope, are required to trigger the formation and growth of SW [Kubo and Nakajima, 2002; Fildani et al., 2006; Kostic and Parker, 2006].
-These models do not include the undulating structure in the turbulent flow imprinted by the SW periodicity.
+Pre-existing topography, such as surface roughness or a break in slope, are required to trigger the formation and growth of SW^{8,14,15}.
+These models do not include the eddy structure in the turbulent flow imprinted by the SW periodicity.
 They also are unable to capture the detailed interaction between the sediment bed and the current close to the bed.

-[9] A linear stability analysis (LSA) to generate SW based on the 2-D depth dependent Navier-Stokes equations was done by Hall et al. [2008], Hall [2009], and Lesshafft et al. [2011].
-This is built on the classical work by Flood [1988].
+A linear stability analysis to generate SW based on the 2D depth dependent Navier-Stokes equations was done by Hall et al.16 and Hall17.
 Their results are consistent with a growth of the SW and their upstream migration.
 There are approximations made in this analysis.
 The front of the current is assumed to have passed so that the SW is growing underneath the body of the current.
-This analysis focuses on the structure of the basal boundary layer and its interaction with the substrate.
-This is in contrast to the analysis that will be carried out in this paper that focuses on the nonlinear interaction between the structure of the bulk flow and the substrate.
-They also use a simplified model of the linear erosion without a threshold.
-Finally, the expression used for the flow is an assumed perturbation that is linearly coupled to the substrate structure.
+An unrealistic erosion model without a threshold behavior is used.
+Finally the expression used for the flow is not self consistent with the substrate structure.

-[10] We are motivated to eliminate the approximations used in these studies, and to obtain a more complete understanding of what controls the character of the SW generation.
-We therefore study SW using a geometry and computer simulation method that takes into account the non-linearity, uses a realistic erosion model, and models the depth dependant behavior in a nonlinearly self consistent and self generating way.
-In our treatment we apply nonlinear simulations based on the 2-D depth-dependent Navier-Stokes equations [Hartel et al., 2000; Necker et al., 2002; Blanchette et al., 2005] with a realistic erosion relation [Garcia and]
+We are motivated to eliminate the approximations used in these studies, and to obtain a more complete understanding of what controls the character of the SW generation.
+We therefore study SW using a geometry and computer simulation method that takes into account the non-linearity, use a realistic erosion model, and model the depth dependant behaviour in a self consistent and self generating way.
+In our treatment we apply non-linear simulations based on the 2D depthdependent Navier-Stokes equations^{3,18,19} with a realistic erosion relation^{15,20,21}.

-Parker, 1993; Wright and Parker, 2004; Kostic and Parker, 2006].
 The model includes the effects of poly-disperse particles in the current and in the substrate, and a sequence of flows with a self consistent coupling to the substrate.
 An obstacle on the slope is used to trigger the possible buildup and possible growth of the SW.
 The flows are initiated from a lock release.

-[11] We study the character of the SW generation as a function of four controlling parameters: (1) slope, (2) current lock height, (3) grain lock concentration, and (4) particle diameters.
+We study the character of the SW generation as a function of four controlling parameters: (1) slope, (2) current lock height, (3) grain lock concentration, and (4) particle diameters.
 Three distinct phases of the SW generation are observed.
 Regions of the controlling parameter space are identified for each of the phases - the phase diagram.
 The boundaries between these regions are directly related to the self-sustainment of the flow.
 The first will be shown to be related to the flow being depositional everywhere on the slope, the second related to the flow being self sustaining only over the downslope part of the obstacle, and the third related to the flow being self sustaining everywhere.
 The first condition results in no SW formation, the second in the formation of a soliton like structure and the third with growing SW.
-The soliton like structure [Ablowitz and Segur, 1984], is a relatively constant periodic profile that migrates updip.
+The soliton like structure22, is a relatively constant periodic profile that migrates updip.
 This stable profile exists at the threshold between deposition and self-sustainment.
-The similarity to the buildup mode in a laser [Arecchi et al., 1989], led us to calling it the SW buildup phase.
+The similarity to the buildup mode in a laser23, led us to calling it the SW buildup phase.

-[12] The relationship of these solutions to the depthaveraged models is studied by forming depth-averaged variables from the detailed depth profiles.
+The relationship of these solutions to the depthaveraged models is studied by forming depth-averaged variables from the detailed depth profiles.
 A periodic structure in the flow is noted.
-It is synchronized to the sediment waves in the substrate.
+It is synchronised to the sediment waves in the substrate.
 No such structure is seen in the depth-averaged models.
 They have a very smooth character.
-This is not surprising since they do not incorporate the undulating structure.
-Similarly, including a diffusivity term in the transverse direction in the momentum equation as in Felix [2001] excludes the periodicity in the current velocity or concentration profiles.
+This is not surprising since they do not incorporate the eddy structure.